 For nearly 40 years, Baby 1st Network has been on the forefront battling this insidious killer so that more babies can live to see their first birthday.
 And we need your help to get this important job done!

 We provide compassionate bereavement support services free of charge.
 But our mission is more than helping families try to heal – we want to prevent these tragedies from ever happening!
 Our goal is to reach communities across Ohio with a message of infant safe sleep and to make people aware that there’s a problem.

 This past year our Infant Safe Sleep Mini-Grant program funded 23 state projects, including community baby showers/health fairs, faith-based and fatherhood workshops, childcare provider trainings and interactive display boards educating more than 1,200 parents-to-be, babysitters and grandparents on SIDS risk reduction and the vital ABC’s of safe sleep (Alone, on baby’s Back, in a Crib).
 We also provided 16,000 pieces of educational materials and nearly 6,300 onesie baby shirts bearing the ABC safe sleep reminder to many Ohio hospitals and clinics serving at risk families.

 We desperately need your help!
-We ask that this year, as you plan your holiday gift giving, please consider the gift of a first birthday celebration by donating to Baby 1st Network.
+Please consider the gift of a first birthday celebration by donating to Baby 1st Network.
 Your contribution will help us continue educating the community on the lifesaving practice of Alone, on baby’s Back, in a Crib and how to reduce the risk of SIDS.

 All too many parents know the pain of losing their sweet baby suddenly and unexpectedly.
 We need your help now more than ever.
-Help us reach our goal of raising $30,000.
+Thank you!